Jordan James Scout Report At Leicester City 2025/2026: Wales’ Next Aaron Ramsey? – Player Analysis

 The 6'1" midfielder is most naturally an 'eight'.

-He tends to be used in a double pivot or as the more advanced figure in a midfield three (this season at Leicester, he has lined up in both, as well as a defensive midfielder).
+He tends to be used in a double pivot or as the more advanced figure in a midfield three (this season at LCFC he has lined up in both, as well as a defensive midfielder).

 However, he has thrived most when partnered with a more defensive-minded holder behind him, a setup that frees him to push forward and use his attacking instincts.